mattkimber/gorender/README.md

    * `angle`: the angle of the object for this sprite.
    * `width`: the width of the output sprite image.
    * `height`: the height of the output sprite image.
+   * `flip`: flip the voxel object along in Y axis (useful for generating tracks or dealing with reversed files)

 Rendering sprites to fit a particular game is a careful balance between widths, heights, and angle settings.
 The supplied `manifest.json` file will provide good results for OpenTTD vehicles when used with MagicaVoxel files